County Index

 St Michael's Orphanage Chapel

-A redbrick gothic chapel designed by Edward Pugin, St Michael's later served as a Catholic Seminary, a school of Ballet and an Islamic school.
+St Michael's Orphanage Chapel A redbrick gothic chapel originally serving a girls' orphanage; St Michael's later found use by a Catholic Seminary, a school of Ballet and a controversial Islamic school.

 Steep Park